luisCavalcantiDev/docker-targetprocess-backup/README.md

 ```
 docker run -ti --volume=/tmp/tp_backup:/tmp/tp_backup xmik/targetprocess-backup
 ```

+### Configuration
+You should set:
+   * UPPER_ID which is the highest expected Id of a TargetProcess entity, defaults to 16000

 ### Usage - test
 If you want to just try this docker image out or verify if you have set up